Here’s How to File a Lemon Law Claim

-Fortunately, when it comes to lemon law claims in California, the law makes the decision of whether to hire an attorney very simple.
+Fortunately, when it comes to how to file a lemon law claim in California, the law makes the decision to hire an attorney very simple.
 Auto manufacturers are required by statute to pay all of the legal fees and expenses of the consumer’s attorney following a successful lemon law claim.
-In the event the claim is not successful, most reputable law firms (including ours) will not charge the client for the work performed.
+In the event the claim is not successful, most reputable law firms (including ours) will not charge the client for the legal work performed.
 This means that claimants have everything to gain and nothing to lose by retaining an attorney when it comes to how to file a lemon law claim.

 You will need to consult with your attorney at the outset of the claims process to understand how to file a lemon law claim.
 At Neale & Fhima, we strive to make this initial consultation as convenient and straightforward as possible.
 We can conduct the meeting by telephone, and we will never ask for a consultation fee when discussing how to file a lemon law claim.
 The purpose of the consultation is for us to review your vehicle’s repair history, evaluate the merits of your claim, and answer questions you may have, such as: